 In 2014-15 the Bucks were always in the hunt for a play-off place until the final throws of the campaign, but poor home form cost vital points and the final finish of tenth was the lowest position in the league table for virtually the whole season.
 Another mid-table finish was achieved in 2015-16 but the transfers of leading scorer Liam Hardy and influential midfielder Warren Burrell, plus a serious injury to the experienced ‘keeper Phil Barnes, meant yet again that elusive play-off place was missed.

 The 2016-17 campaign was yet again a story of a late dip in form costing the club when a play-off place was missed despite being in the top five for the majority of the campaign.
-Season 2017-18 turned out to be one of consolidation for joint managers Steve Halford and Paul Phillips after an eighth-placed finish with the play-offs and promotion the target once again for the 2018-19 campaign.
+Season 2017-18 turned out to be one of consolidation after Buxton's directors decided to have a change of management in early March following a poor run of form with the appointment of former Bucks 'keeper Paul Phillips and Steve Halford into the joint hot-seat.